DCsunset/pandoc-include/README.md

 then the path is relative to the included file itself.)
 If no extension was given, ".md" is assumed.

+The second syntax may lead to wrong highlighting when using a markdown editor.
+If it happens, use the first syntax.

 ## Examples